This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 Lake Atitlán is one of the most mystical places in Guatemala.
 Atitlán is the deepest lake in Central America and one of the most beautiful lakes in the world.

-Lake Atitlán is surrounded by many indigenous Mayan communities.
-San Pedro, San Juan and Santiago are the most popular villages around Lake Atitlán.
-Sign up for an organized tour to visit these indigenous villages around the lake.
+Lake Atitlán is encircled by numerous indigenous Mayan communities.
+The villages of San Pedro, San Juan, and Santiago are among the most well-known around the lake.
+Consider joining an organized tour to explore these vibrant villages and immerse yourself in the local culture and way of life.

 Church of St. Peter at San Pedro La Laguna (Lake Atitlán) |

-In the morning travel to the town of Chichicastenango, which is little more than an hour's drive from Panajachel.
-You can arrange for a guided tour or do a simple transfer.
-Chichicastenango is known for it's bustling and colorful market which is open on Thursdays and Sundays.
-The vendors sell handicrafts, food, flowers, pottery, wooden boxes, condiments, textiles, etc. It is a great place to get the feel of the colorful Mayan culture.
-Also visit 400-year-old Church of Santo Tomás which is right next to the market.
-Get back to Panajachel to enjoy the evening with dinner and drinks.
+Start your day with a trip to the vibrant town of Chichicastenango, located just over an hour's drive from Panajachel.
+You can either book a guided tour or simply arrange for a transfer.
+Chichicastenango is famous for its lively and colorful market, which operates on Thursdays and Sundays.
+Here, you'll find a variety of vendors offering handicrafts, delicious food, beautiful flowers, pottery, wooden boxes, spices, textiles, and more.
+It's a fantastic spot to immerse yourself in the rich Mayan culture.
+You can also visit 400 year old Church of Santo Tomás, which is located right next to the market.
+Afterward, head back to Panajachel to unwind with a delightful dinner and drinks in the evening.

 Chichicastenango |